LoginRadius/drupal-identity-module/drupal-8/src/customer_identity_and_access_management/README.md

 ## CHANGE LOG

+###  8.x-4.1
+  *  Added option - Do you want to delete the customer profile from the LoginRadius database on account delete in Drupal.

 ###  8.x-4.0
   *  Compatible with our latest PHP SDK 10.0.0.
   *  Added custom domain option for the IEF page.